Laragok/Protein_Data_Covariance/README.md

 ```
 git clone <github_cli>
 ```
-2. To open the notebooks, make sure Jupyter is installed and use the commands:
+2. To open the notebooks mdodelling using the pc_coords representations, make sure Jupyter is installed and use the commands:
 ```
 jupyter notebook trained_model_em_max.ipynb
 ```